Codasip/swerv-openocd/README.md

  ## Changelog

+ - v2020_09_21: This repository has been obsoleted.
+Upstream "riscv-openocd" shall be used instead.
  - v2020_07_16: Fixed abstracts commands not to set `aampostincrement` bit, necessary since SweRV EH1 1.7
  - v2020_07_07: Initial release